 Slate of Candidates for the CMA Board of Directors Election

-The Nominating Committee has recommended a slate of candidates for the open positions on the Catholic Media Association Board of Directors, and the executive director has confirmed their willingness to serve.
+The CMA Nominating Committee has recommended a slate of candidates for officers on the Catholic Media Association Board of Directors, and the executive director has confirmed their willingness to serve.
+Officers serve a two-year term, beginning on June 28, 2025, at the conclusion of the Catholic Media Conference.

-Voting for Board of Director positions officially opens on March 3, 2025, and closes 15 days later at the end of the day on March 18, 2025.
-Organizational Media Members, Organizational Communications Members, and Freelance Members are eligible to vote.
+Voting officially opens on April 25, 2025, and closes at the end of the day on May 10, 2025.
+Each voting member will receive an email with a link to the official CMA voting site where you log in to verify your right to vote.
+Organizational Media Members, Organizational Communications Members and Freelance Members are eligible to vote.
 We encourage you to be an active member and participate in the election.

 Learn more about the Board nomination process by visiting our frequently asked questions page.